TitilayoMG/SmartHome-Solutions-Supply-chain-Analysis/README.md

 ![](X1.PNG)

 ### Data Modelling
-The Star Schema is the 'Order Table' and other 2 tables were connected to it.
-PowerBI did this intelligently, automatically creating relationships with them.
+The tables were connected using primary and foreign keys
 * Model View
 ![](X7.PNG)